codewithaltin/banking-management-web-app/README.md

-This is a System For Banking Managment for Lab Course 1 on Web Programmming.
+# FuturBanking: A Comprehensive Web-Based Banking System.

+## A Lab Course 1 Project That Empowers You to Manage Your Finances Online

 To run the project simply run: npm run dev;